WATER BASINS FOR BEES & BIRDS Saturday May 18, 9am to 12pm, @ Fairfax Backyard Farmer

 Fill out the form below to stay informed for future workshops!

-WORKSHOP REFUND POLICY ***Classes that are not fully enrolled must be cancelled, and will be refunded in full to registered students.
-Students who have paid for but cannot attend a class will be refunded if another student can be enrolled in their place.***
+WORKSHOP REFUND POLICY ****Classes beneath minimum enrollment may be cancelled in which case students will be fully refunded.
+Students who have paid for but cannot attend a class will be refunded only if another student can be enrolled in their place.***